sprblm/dots-patterns/patterns/QR-code-verification.md

+---
+layout: pattern
+title: QR Code Verification
+tags:
+  - pattern
+  - app
+  - identity
+---

 ## The Design Problem

 Use QR codes to quickly scan and verify each other's key signatures.
 In a decentralized world, QR codes no longer have to link to a centralized shared item.
 Instead, you can embed information directly in the QR code to share with peers.

 Decentralized applications can rely upon very long strings of characters and/or numbers for cryptography, end-to-end encryption, or secret groups.
 These very long URLS can be difficult to share in some cases.

 ## The Design Solution